-- Incontinence supplies such as adult diapers or pads
+- Incontinence supplies such as adult diapers or female bladder control pads

 Whether you require female urinary catheters or incontinence products for women, you’re not alone, and you don’t have to suffer alone.
 180 Medical is here for your incontinence and catheter supply needs.